 There’s a little sort of pre-hit immediately before the 100 Greatest Climb version of the climb starts but once it flattens ever so slightly, the real stuff starts.
 It doesn’t take long to get up to 19% and more heading into the first bend.
 Rounding that the climb doesn’t appear to get any easier with the high double-digit gradient still taking its toll on your legs.

-The trees and seemingly ever-present fog amongst them gives this part of the climb an eerie feel.
+The trees and seemingly ever-present fog amongst them give this part of the climb an eerie feel.
 On my definitely over-geared bike, I was struggling massively once I rounded the second bend.
 The ever-efficient zig-zag mode was engaged just to be able to continue to turn the lowest gear I had.

 After around 600 metres of the climb, there is the merest hint of it beginning to ease.
 The brutal gradients begin to ease down to 10% for the first time.
 The next 0.5km sees a tough finish of around 7-8% and then the hard work is over!